bwlewis/exm/README.md

 ```

-exm provides utilities to override the memory allocator,
+Exm provides utilities to selectively override the memory allocator,
 allowing users to create out-of-core data structures that may be much
 larger than available RAM.

 Description
 ---

 Exm is a general, transparent tool for out-of-core (OOC) computing.
+It is
-It is launched as a command line utility, taking an application as an
+launched as a command line utility, taking an application as an argument.
+All
-argument.
-All memory allocations larger than a specified threshold
+memory allocations larger than a specified threshold are memory-mapped to a
-are memory-mapped to a binary file.
-When data are not needed, they are
-stored on disk.
-It is both process- and thread-safe.
+binary file.
+When data are not needed, they are stored on disk.
+It is both
+process- and thread-safe.
+It includes a simple API that can be used by programs
+to dynamically fine tune out of core allocation details.

 Requirements
 ---

-exm requires that some version of openmp is installed on the machine.
+exm requires OpenMP.

 Installing exm
 ---